-Over the next few days, weather headlines throughout the southern United States will focus on severe thunderstorms
+Over the next few days, weather headlines throughout the southern United States will focus on

-.
+flash flooding.
 What may be overlooked is the potential for record high temperatures.
 Afternoon high temperatures will rise into the 60s, 70s, and 80s Wednesday afternoon.

 Even hotter temperatures will be found throughout Florida on Thursday.
 A few cities in the Sunshine State may flirt with 90 degrees.